srihareendra/HR-Analytics/ConfigureIntegration.md

 ### STEP 1: Create the EBS Data Server

+A data server stores information according to a specific technical logic which is declared into **physical schemas** attached to this data server.
+Every database server, JMS message file, group of flat files, and so forth, that is used in Oracle Data Integrator, must be declared as a data server.
+To read more about the ODI topology, click [here](https://docs.oracle.com/middleware/1212/odi/ODIDG/setup_topology.htm#ODIDG171)

 -  Log into VNC Viewer and access ODI studio.
 Connect to your ODI repository and create a Data Server.

 -  Under **Topology**, right click on **Oracle** then choose **New Data Server** .